Updated: Aug 28, 2021

-If you're in the market looking for a property, one of the questions you would have asked yourself is who are these so-called buyer's advocates or buyer's agents?
+If you're in the market looking for a property, you would have asked yourself, who are buyer's advocates or buyer's agents?
 How are they different from your usual selling agents?
 How do you find the right buyer's agent?
 Does the property buying reality TV show, House Hunters ring any bells?

 A buyer's advocate (commonly known as buyer's agent), as the name suggests, is someone who works for the buyers.
 He/she is someone who makes sure you buy the right property at the right price, and suits what you need.

-How are Buyer's Advocates different from the usual Selling Agents?
+How are Buyer's Advocates different from Selling Agents?

 Selling Agents are required by law, to look after the interests of the sellers.
 In layman's terms, they help to make sure they get the highest possible price for the property, and on the terms asked for, by the seller.